XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configure-peering/forward-ports-for-peering.md

+---
+html: forward-ports-for-peering.html
+parent: configure-peering.html
+blurb: Configure your firewall to allow incoming peers to your rippled server.
+---
 # Forward Ports for Peering

 Servers in the XRP Ledger peer-to-peer network communicate over the [peer protocol](peer-protocol.html).
 For the best combination of security and connectivity to the rest of the network, you should use a firewall to protect your server from most ports, but open or forward the peer protocol port.